miguelcjalmeida/TheChosenOnes/README.md

 ## Compatibility

 * Works with single-player and multiplayer
-* Safe to use with most content and balance mods
+* Safe to use with most content and balance mods.
+Just make sure you have the same checksum!
 * Does not modify save files

 ---